weaversa/cryptol-course/labs/CRC/CRC.md

 Before working through this lab, you'll need
   * Cryptol to be installed,
-  * this module to load succesfully, and
+  * this module to load successfully, and
   * an editor for completing the exercises in this file.

 You'll also need experience with